 The Company has partnered with Zeppelin System AG to build further facilities to recycle end-of-life tyres.

-Currently, the Company’s top priority is the construction of a second plant with a capacity of 60.000 tons end-of-life tyres a year and the realisation of several installations worldwide.
+Currently, the Company’s top priority is constructing a second plant with a capacity of 60.000 tons of end-of-life tyres a year and realising several installations worldwide.

 The projects are being carried out jointly with Zeppelin Systems AG under the EPC ‘turnkey’ formula, covering the full scope of design, construction and commissioning.